catseye/SixtyPical/tests/SixtyPical Syntax.md

 Initialized byte table.

-    | byte table message : "WHAT DO YOU WANT TO DO NEXT?"
+    | byte table[28] message : "WHAT DO YOU WANT TO DO NEXT?"
     |
     | routine main {
     | }